ArunKumarMohanta/sentiment_analysis/README.md

 sentiment_analysis/
 │
 ├── Modulated1.py         # Contains the core logic for data extraction, preprocessing, emotion analysis, and sentiment analysis.

 ├── MAIN_APP.PY           # Contains the GUI implementation using customtkinter.

 ├── emotion.txt           # Lexicon file containing word-emotion associations.

 ├── button_image.png      # Image for the analyze button in the GUI.

 ├── view.png              # Image for the button to view viewers' comments.

 ├── content.png           # Image for the button to view creators' data.

 ├── read.txt              # File containing the viewers' comments.

 ├── read1.txt             # File containing the creators' data.

 ├── combined.txt          # File containing the combined data of viewers' comments and creators' data.

 ├── graph_viewers.png     # Image of the graph for viewers' emotions.

 ├── graph_creators.png    # Image of the graph for creators' emotions.

 ├── requirements.txt      # List of Python dependencies required for the project.

-├── icon.ico              # YouTube Icon image for GUI window
+├── icon.ico              # YouTube Icon image for GUI window.

-└── README.md/             # Project documentation
+└── README.md             # Project documentation .

 ## Screenshots